 Under Labour’s proposals, workers will also have the right to receive reasonable notice of changes in shifts or working time and would receive compensation that is ‘proportionate’ to the notice given for any shifts which are cancelled or curtailed.

-To offer comfort to employers, there is also a specific reference that employers would not be prevented from offering fixed-term contracts including seasonal work.
+To offer comfort to employers, there is also a specific reference in MWP that employers would not be prevented from offering fixed-term contracts including seasonal work.

 Fire and rehire

-This is a practice whereby an employer, unable to agree changes to terms and conditions of employment with their workforce, dismisses its workers and reengages them on the new and often, less favourable terms.
+This is a practice whereby an employer, unable to agree changes to terms and conditions of employment with their workforce, dismisses its workers and reengages them on the new, and often less favourable terms.
 Labour had promised to ‘outlaw’ this practice.
-However, in MWP Labour acknowledges that ‘It is important that businesses can restructure to remain viable and preserve their workforce when there is genuinely no alternative’ but this ‘must follow a proper process based on dialogue and common understanding between employers and workers’.
-MWP contains a promise to ‘reform the law to provide effective remedies against abuse’ alongside the introduction of a strengthened code of practice to replace the code brought in by the last government.
+However, in MWP, Labour acknowledges that ‘It is important that businesses can restructure to remain viable and preserve their workforce when there is genuinely no alternative’ but this ‘must follow a proper process based on dialogue and common understanding between employers and workers’.
+A code of practice, introduced under the last government to provide guidance for employers on dismissal and reengagement, came into effect on 18 July.
+However, the Secretary of State for Business and Trade, Jonathan Reynolds, has confirmed that whilst this code will remain in place for now, new legislation will be brought forward to end the practice of fire and rehire and a new, strengthened code of practice will replace the existing one.

 Interestingly, MWP also talks about ending the ‘scourge’ of ‘fire and replace’, a practice which sees workers dismissed and replaced by a workforce willing to work on lesser terms and conditions.